The Building Act is new legislation passed in spring 2015.

 The Province will establish a review process to accept and evaluate innovative building proposals received from individuals.

-As part of support for innovation, the Building Code Appeal Board will accept more complex appeals.
+As part of support for innovation, the Building Code Appeal Board will hear more complex appeals.

 No transition periods for these changes

 Innovative proposal submissions not anticipated to be accepted before 2017

 Review of complex appeals by the Building Code Appeal Board not anticipated to start before 2017

 The Building Act Guide has further details about these changes.

 What's in effect now?
-Fundamental sections of the act came into effect September 18, 2015.
-Consistency sections of the act came into effect December 15, 2015.
+Fundamental sections of the Act came into effect September 18, 2015.
+Consistency sections of the Act came into effect December 15, 2015.
 Two regulations and cost recovery sections came into effect June 10, 2016.
-Further updates will be posted online as regulations are finalized and other sections of the act come into effect.
+Competency sections of the Act came into effect February 28, 2017, along with amendments to two regulations.
+Further updates will be posted online as regulations are finalized and other sections of the Act come into effect.

 - Learn more about the sections now in effect